Ho Chi Minh City Digital Nomad Guide (2026)

 - Goi cuon: Fresh spring rolls, perfect for snacking

-- Hu Tieu: Southern noodle soups—try at any marketplace
+- Hu Tieu: Southern noodle soups — try at any marketplace

 - Ca phe sua da: Iced coffee with sweetened condensed milk; start your addiction!

-Groceries & Delivery
+Groceries & Markets

 - Big supermarkets: Co.opmart, Lotte Mart, Big C, Annam Gourmet (for imports)